JoevinCasibua/A-yos-Project/WORKFLOWS.md

 Retryable OpenAI failures continue to Gemini and then OpenRouter.
 Authorization, invalid input, safety/refusal, provider credentials, and invalid structured output are final failures.
 Every attempt is redacted and audited.

-Related requirements: FR-11–18, FR-25–31, FR-41–43, FR-57–59, FR-92–98, FR-104. **Status:** analysis/draft implementation and provider-adapter tests complete; saved-analysis continuation is partial; live-provider and end-to-end verification are blocked by credentials.
+Related requirements: FR-11–18, FR-25–31, FR-41–43, FR-57–59, FR-92–98, FR-104. **Status:** analysis, save, and request continuation are connected; live-provider and authenticated end-to-end verification are blocked by credentials/fixtures.